 Generalized hypotrichosis: Sparse hair on the head, absence of eyebrows and eyelashes and axillary and pubes hair.
 Hypohidrosis to anhidrosis, consequently heat intolerance.
 Tendency to eczematization due to decreased sebaceous secretion, ichthyosiform skin condition ( ichthyosis).
 Frequently thin, brittle, grooved nails.
 Anodontia or hypodontia (missing or conical-hypoplastic teeth).
 Flat nasal bridge, bulging lips, Olympian forehead.
 Possible eye disorders, neurolabyrinthine disorders, ozaena, hypo- and dysmastia.
 Mental and other physical development normal.

 Special type: Associated with follicular and palmoplantar keratoses and centrofacial lentiginosis.
 Tendency to middle ear infections and chronic rhinitis and bronchitis.
 Female conductors show areally absent sweat glands and occasionally hypoplasia of the nipples and reduction of dentition.
 Rarely, decreased intelligence, possibly due to hyperthermia in childhood.

 TherapyThis section has been translated automatically.

-- Symptomatic.
+Symptomatic.
 It is important to clarify the accompanying symptoms (e.g. eyes).
-Avoid extreme temperatures and exsiccation measures such as long and hot showers, hot baths, etc. Bland care with greasy external agents.
+Avoidance of extreme temperatures and desiccating measures such as long and warm showers, hot baths, etc.

-- In cases of severe anhidrosis, ointments that are too greasy may be unpleasant.
-In this case creams like Ungt. emulsif. aq.
-2-10% urea-containing creams R102 or ointments (e.g. Basodexan S ointment, Eucerin 5% urea cream) have proved successful.
-Dental supervision.
+If anhidrosis is pronounced, ointments that are too greasy may be perceived as unpleasant.
+Creams such as Ungt. emulsif. aq., 2-10% urea-containing creams R102 or ointments (e.g. Basodexan S ointment, Eucerin 5% urea cream) have proved effective here.
+Dental monitoring.